Drug and Alcohol Testing Guide

 Under the Health & Safety at Work Act 1974, you could be prosecuted for failing to assess risks.
 When it comes to the impact of drugs and alcohol in the work environment, an employer can be held liable for an employee's wrongful acts if there is a "sufficiently close connection" between the employee's actions and their employment.
 This means employers may be liable if an employee drives or causes an accident while operating machinery under the influence of drink or drugs.

-Get your FREE copy of our Drug & Alcohol Testing Guide now
+Get your FREE copy of our Drug and Alcohol Testing Guide now

 Prevent serious reputational damage